nikitavoloboev/data/docs/databases/sqlite.md

 I use SQLite for whenever I need an embedded database.
 Local apps etc. It works great for local first architectures like [Replicache](https://replicache.dev/) & [Logux](https://logux.io/).
 If I don't need the embedded factor, I prefer using [EdgeDB](edgedb.md).
 Want to try using [ws4sqlite](https://github.com/proofrock/ws4sqlite).

-[Simple-Graph](https://github.com/dpapathanasiou/simple-graph) seems like a nice graph db plugin for SQLite.
+[Simple-Graph](https://github.com/dpapathanasiou/simple-graph) seems like a nice graph db plugin for SQLite. [sqlite-zstd](https://github.com/phiresky/sqlite-zstd) is amazing for compression.

 ## Notes